igvteam/igv-reports/README.md

 * Optional
     * __--tracks__ LIST.
 Space-delimited list of track files, see below for supported formats.
 If both *tracks* and *track-config* are specified *tracks* will appear first by default.
-    * __--track-confg__  FILE.
+    * __--track-config__  FILE.
 File containing array of json configuration objects for igv.js tracks.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0) for more details.
 This option allows customization of track parameters.
+When using this option, the track ```url``` and ```indexURL``` properties should be set to the paths to the respective files.
     * __--ideogram__ FILE.
 Ideogram file in UCSC cytoIdeo format.
     * __--template__ FILE.
 HTML template file.
     * __--output__ FILE.
 Output file name; default="igvjs_viewer.html".